 Atmospheric scientist Jeff Stehr is one of two program managers at the Atmospheric System Research (ASR) program, which resides in the Office of Biological and Environmental Research (BER) at the U.S. Department of Energy (DOE).

 He and ASR colleague Shaima Nasiri manage a portfolio of university and national laboratory research projects.
-The focus is on investigations of the interacting atmospheric processes that steer global weather and climate: aerosols, clouds, precipitation, radiation, process dynamics, and thermodynamics.
+The focus is on investigations of the interacting atmospheric processes that impact atmospheric predictability: aerosols, clouds, precipitation, radiation, process dynamics, and thermodynamics.

 Stehr joined ASR as a program manager in November 2019.
-The prospect of the job, he says, put him “over the moon” because it meant having a role in the kind of atmospheric science that drives climate models and policy.
+The prospect of the job, he says, put him “over the moon” because it meant having a role in the kind of atmospheric science that drives atmospheric prediction and policy.

 Just before taking the DOE position, Stehr spent six years as a senior lead scientist at a Virginia-based consulting company, Booz Allen Hamilton.
 He was tasked to support NASA headquarters in Washington, D.C., where he worked in multiple roles across the Earth Science Division, especially in the Applied Sciences Program.
 As part of this work, he built NASA’s first Satellite Needs Assessment Team.
 That’s where he met ASR program manager Shaima Nasiri, who was representing DOE.